teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 # Conclusion

-We have learned two methods for hybrid de novo assembly.
-The combination of long- and short-read technology is clearly powerful, represented by our ability to create a good assembly with only 25x coverage (100Mb) of Nanopore, and 50x coverage of Illumina reads (200Mb).
+We have covered two methods for hybrid de novo assembly.
+The combination of long- and short-read technology is clearly powerful, represented by our ability to create a good assembly with only 25x coverage (100Mb) of Nanopore and 50x coverage (200Mb) of Illumina reads.

-To further improve our assembly, extra Nanopore read data may provide most benefit.
+To further improve our assembly, extra Nanopore read data may provide the most benefit.
 At 50x coverage (200Mb), we may achieve a single, or few contig assembly with high per-base accuracy.

-The development of new purpose-built tools for hybrid de novo assembly like Unicycler have improved the quality of assemblies we can produce.
+The development of new purpose-built tools for hybrid de novo assembly like `Unicycler` have improved the quality of assemblies we can produce.
 These tools are of great importance and while they already produce great results, they will continue to improve over time.

 -------------------------------
 ## Additional reading